Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/how-to-create-a-idm-mapping-file.md

 2. Search and select the name of the current document type you are trying to export, for example Supplier Invoice.

 ![DocumentManager](/_images/docbits/Export to Infor/Create IDM Mapping File/image_2_document_manager.png)
-3. Click the above icon and then click Administration → Document Type and then find the doc type you need in the list
+3. Click the above icon and then click Administration → Document Type and then find the document type you need in the list

 ![DocType](/_images/docbits/Export to Infor/Create IDM Mapping File/image_3_doc_type.png)
 4. As shown below, you will then see the doc type name as it is in InforOS